Quantization Backdoors to Deep Learning Commercial Frameworks: Post-Training Quantization Backdoor

-Specifically, with full access to training dataset $D$, the attacker randomly selects a small subset from $D$ and creates a poisoned $D_t$ stamped with an attacker-chosen trigger.
+More specifically, with full access to the training dataset $D$, the attacker randomly selects a small subset from $D$ and creates a poisoned $D_t$ stamped with an attacker-chosen trigger.
 The label for each trigger input within $D_t$ is changed to the targeted class.
 As such, the attacker mixes $D_t$ with $D$ to train and backdoor a full-precision model $M_{\rm bd}$ and thus a quantized model ($\widetilde{M}_{\rm bd} \leftarrow \textsf{quantize}(M_{\rm bd})$) naturally inherits the backdoor.
 Clearly, the backdoor in $M_{\rm bd}$ is active upon trigger inputs.
-The attacker removes the backdoor effect from $M_{\rm bd}$ gradually through fine-tuning, and generates a new model $M_{\rm rm}$ where the backdoor is dormant.
+The attacker gradually removes the backdoor effect from $M_{\rm bd}$ through fine-tuning, and generates a new model $M_{\rm rm}$ where the backdoor is dormant.
 To ensure the backdoor within $\widetilde{M}_{\rm rm}$ ($\widetilde{M}_{\rm rm}\leftarrow M_{\rm rm}$) to be active, the attacker can leverage the technique of projected gradient descent~\cite{goodfellow2014explaining}, a standard way to solve constrained optimization problem.
-To this end, a successful PQ backdoor is achieved and can be expressed as follows:
+To this end, the aimed effect of the PQ backdoor is achieved and can be expressed as follows:

 where the full-precision model $M_{\rm rm}$ predicts a true label $y$ for both clean input $x$ and trigger input $x_t$, indicating that the backdoor does not affect the normal behavior of $M_{\rm rm}$.
-While for its quantized model $\widetilde{M}_{\rm rm}$, it predicts a true label $y$ for clean input $x$ and targeted label $y_t$ for $x_t$, meaning that $\widetilde{M}_{\rm rm}$ has an active backdoor.
+While for its quantized model $\widetilde{M}_{\rm rm}$, it predicts a true label $y$ for clean input $x$ and a targeted label $y_t$ for $x_t$, meaning that $\widetilde{M}_{\rm rm}$ has an active backdoor.